HomeStudiosDIY/HomeStudiosDIY/README.md

 All the code and setups I share are from my actual working system—not just demos—so feel free to use and adapt them for your own home.

-If you like my content Donations are welcome!! https://paypal.me/HomeStudiosDIY
+If any of my content helped you please any Donations are welcome!!
+This will help me to expand on my work!! https://paypal.me/HomeStudiosDIY